 Welcome to the Fourteenth Court of Appeals, Houston, Texas

-The Fourteenth Court of Appeals is now accepting applications for one-year law clerks that begin no later than September 1, 2017 and end no later than August 31, 2018.
+The Fourteenth Court of Appeals is now accepting applications for staff attorney position assigned to chambers.
 Find out more information by visiting the court's

 Motions to Supplement the Clerk’s Record